Cloud303/wafr-remediations/cloudformation/monitoring/budgets.md

 ## Usage

-1. Upload the template to CloudFormation or use it with AWS CLI.
+1. Upload the template to CloudFormation or use it directly from an S3 bucket.
-2. Provide values for the required parameters.
+2. Create a new stack and provide values for the parameters.
-3. Create the stack.
+3. Review and create the stack.

 ## Outputs